Emmely2008/Exercise---Technical-Comparison-of-an-SQL-and-Graph-Database-/README.md

 |getAllPersonsDepthFive:	|0.03	|0.03	||5.25	|0.06	|

-#### Give an explanation of the differences in your time measurements.
+### Give an explanation of the differences in your time measurements.

 For every query the nodes grows appropriately logarithmically by a base n.
 If one node as exactly ten endorsements the it would grow logarithmically with base 10 example 10, 100, 1000.
 From the results i have collected I can estimate that the Neo4J might have a appropriately linear running time.
 It's almost linear even though nodes N grows logarithmically.
 From the results i have collected I can estimate that the Relational database might have a logarithmic running time.
 Between first and second and second and third the times doubles when nodes grows quadratically as example 10 -100.

-#### Conclude which database is better suited for this kind of queries and explain why.
+### Conclude which database is better suited for this kind of queries and explain why.

-For queries up to level three the Neo4J has the best performance.
+- Neo4J has the best performance for ueries like this.

-The relational databases performed slightly slower for operations like this.
+- The relational databases performed slightly slower for operations like this.

+I expected the relational database to be much slower.
+I didn't expect the Neo4J to have almost linear running time when data grows logarithmically.

 __________________

-#### TASKS
+## Setting Up the solution

 1. Setup an SQL and a Neo4j database respectively.
 2. Import the data from the social network (endorsement graph https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material/raw/master/data/archive_graph.tar.gz) into a Neo4j database and into an SQL database respectively.

-#### Set up a virtual machine
+### Set Up A Virtual Machine on Digital Ocean

-Spin up a 8G droplet on Digital Ocean ssh into the machine 167.99.249.26
+Create a 8G droplet on Digital Ocean ssh into the machine 167.99.249.26
 ```
 ssh root@167.99.249.26
 ```

 167.99.249.26:7474 - Neo4J

-167.99.249.26:8888 - Neo4J
+167.99.249.26:8888 - PostGreSQL

 Install docker on the virtual machine and prepare the data